harveyp123/Pytorch-DDP-Example/README.md

 With SyncBatchNorm, the running mean and variance will be shared among multiple GPUs, and the effective batch size will be (single GPU batch size * number of GPUs)

 ### 3.2 Gradient compression for communication reduction
-Line 106 to 137 defines the 4 types of gradient compression.
+We have 4 types of gradient compression.
 The tutorial can be found in official [Pytorch](https://pytorch.org/docs/stable/ddp_comm_hooks.html) document or [Medium](https://medium.com/pytorch/accelerating-pytorch-ddp-by-10x-with-powersgd-585aef12881d).

 #### Method 1, FP16 gradient compression:
 ```py